bydariogamer/py101forpygamers/source/gettingstarted/installation.rst

 https://www.python.org/downloads/windows/.
 Download latest version available.
 At the time of writing it that is 3.8.0.
 If your computer is running **64-bit** windows download **Windows x86-64 executable installer**.
-Otherwise doanload **Windows x86 executable installer**.
+Otherwise download **Windows x86 executable installer**.
 After downloading installer, you should run (double-click on it) and follow the instructions here.